Geod24/salang.io/index.md

 ---
 layout: default
-title: Homepage
+title: Salang.io
-description: Salang.io - An IT consultancy / software engineering company
+description: An IT consultancy / software engineering company
 ---

 ## Salang.io

-Salang is a software consultancy company formed in 2022 by Mathias Lang.
+Salang is a software consultancy company incorporated in 2022, headed by Mathias Lang.

 Our strength & focus is on software architecture and system software engineering.